 Many may think these tasks may be thankless jobs, but if you are doing something you love, the feeling you get knowing you helped in a film project is priceless.

 1. Determine Your Goals in the Film Industry

 The first step in learning filmmaking without film school, is you need to figure out where to do you picture yourself in the film industry.

-Do you want to be a director?
-How about a screenwriter?
-Maybe you want to be a producer because of your incredible skillset of managing.
+Do you aspire to become a director?
+What about hiring a screenwriter?
+Maybe you want to be a producer because of your incredible skill set of managing.

 Once you have figured out where you stand in regards to what path you want to take, the next step is to learn.